 - Spinach is a very rich source of chlorophyll which is linked to health benefits on the area of type 2 diabetes, obesity control or hunger management.

-- Spinach can help to relieve constipation, helping you to move stool quicker through your system.
+- Spinach can help to relieve constipation by moving stool quicker through your digestive system.

-- Spinach is also known to have anti-inflammatory properties, anti-cancer properties, but can also regulate hunger and satiety, regulate blood sugar levels, or help with eye health.
+- Spinach is known for its potent anti-inflammatory properties, anti-cancer properties, but can also regulate hunger and satiety, regulate blood sugar levels, or help with eye health.

 - In conclusion, you can’t go wrong with spinach.
 It’s good for you and so easy to cook!